Do I need Docker running?

 How do I filter logs by time?

---since with RFC3339 format to only show logs since a specific time:Does this work with TTY-attached containers?
+--since with a Go duration (e.g., 5m, 1h, 30s) to only show logs from that duration ago:Does this work with TTY-attached containers?

 Does this work with TTY-attached containers?